facebookincubator/velox/velox/docs/README.md

 - Credits

 Below are a few monthly update guidelines.
+- New monthly reports [must be added here](monthly-updates/).
+Each new report must be linked to the [main document](monthly-updates.rst).
 - Each update should be in the imperative, present tense similar to a git commit.
 - In sections where applicable, start new additions with `Add` followed by the fixes using `Fix`, followed by other updates.